TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 The authors are trying to investigate the hypothesis that the stability characteristics associated with CO2 control of the respiratory system determine STP.
 The former studies lack neither analytical or simulation techniques.

 The paper is organized in two parts.
 The first part is modeling the CO2 dynamics.
 The authors use a three compartment model first, then adding several assumptions and plugging in the real data to reduce the model to two compartments and final to one compartment.
 The second part is the stability analysis part.
-The author linearize the one compartment model, and derived an explicit criterion which maps the parameters into a unified index of ventilatory stability.
+The authors linearize the one compartment model, and derived an explicit criterion which maps the parameters into a unified index of ventilatory stability.

 ### Model CO2 plant dynamics:

 #### Three compartment model

-The authors suppose we have three compartment to consider: A: alveolar; m: muscle; ot: other tissue.
+The authors suppose we have three compartments to consider: A: alveolar; m: muscle; ot: other tissue.
 Suppose within each compartment, CO2 is in chemical equilibrium.

 $P_A$ is the CO2 partial pressures of the alveolar gas. $P_a$ is the CO2 partial pressures of the arterial blood.
 In balance state, $P_A=P_a$